Tag Archives: Till Death Do Us Part

 The lie spreads until it is unimpeachable.

-In First Corinthians chapter 7 verses 10 and 11 Paul declares by divine decree that an equally yoked Christian couple is prohibited from a marital divorce (assuming fidelity/Christ’s pornia clause); if a separation occurs then reconciliation to one another is their only marital option.
-Then in verses 12 and following he turns his attention to unequally yoked marriages.
-Paul begins in verse 12 by saying that no such divine decree exists for unequally yoked married couples.
-Paul makes this clear at the beginning of verse twelve.
-Since this instruction is lacking elsewhere in scripture Paul provides it here for the Christian church.
-Paul is not only inspired by the Holy Spirit, but he himself is uniquely qualified for such a task.
+In First Corinthians chapter 7 verses 10 and 11 Paul declares, by divine decree, that an equally yoked Christian couple is prohibited from a marital divorce (assuming fidelity/Christ’s pornia clause).
+If a separation occurs then reconciliation to one another is their only marital option.
+Then in verses 12 and following Paul turns his attention to unequally yoked marriages.
+A significant distinction is taking place between verses eleven and twelve.
+Paul begins verse twelve saying that no such divine decree exists for unequally yoked married couples.
+Paul makes himself clear at the beginning of verse twelve.
+Since Christian instruction regarding unequally yoked believers is lacking elsewhere in scripture Paul provided it here for the Christian church.
+Not only was Paul inspired by the Holy Spirit, but he himself was uniquely qualified for such a task.

-So then, having the letter-perfect understanding of this necessary condition is the key to knowing the heart and mind of God on this issue.
-It will also bring both texts from First and Second Corinthians into perfect agreement unlike the heretical method that excludes existing marriages from God’s prohibition against being unequally yoked, which has been the fallback position of a majority of theologians on this doctrine.
+So then, having the letter-perfect understanding of Paul’s conditional clause is the key to knowing the heart and mind of God on this issue.
+Getting this right also aligns both texts from 1st and 2nd Corinthians into perfect agreement, unlike the heretical method that excludes existing marriages from God’s prohibition against being unequally yoked, which is entirely illogical and has been severely detrimental to untold hundreds of thousands of God’s children over the centuries.
+Nevertheless, it has been the pusillanimous position of a majority of theologians on this doctrine.

 THE CONDITION FULLY EXPLAINED

 Paul’s condition, properly understood, must pacify God’s displeasure with the child who remains bound in marriage to an unbeliever.
-Without the consent of the unbelieving spouse the believing spouse, by remaining in the marriage, transgresses God’s prohibition in 2 Corinthians 6:14f.
-It is critical that the reader fully understand the significance of the first two sentences in this paragraph.
-Second, Paul’s necessary condition must be fully understood by ministers of the Word of God before they can faithfully and accurately apply it to the thousands of believers who must navigate these dangerous waters and who desire to land safely in the perfect will of their heavenly Father.
+Without the unbelieving spouse’s consent to Paul’s condition, the believing spouse who remains in an unequally yoked marriage, transgresses God’s prohibition in 2 Corinthians 6:14 that states, “Do not be bound together with unbelievers”.
+What we have said in this paragraph thus far is foundational; the reader should reflect upon it before moving forward.
+Second, Paul’s necessary condition must be comprehended and understood by the teachers of God’s Scriptures before they can faithfully and accurately apply it to the thousands of believers who must navigate these dangerous waters and who desire to land safely in the perfect will of their heavenly Father.

 According to Paul, the believer must not divorce their unbelieving spouse as long as the following condition is met:

 A brief aside before returning to the meaning of Paul’s verb “consent”.
 Many verbs can have both an active and a passive fulfillment.
 In Christ’s redemptive obedience to the Father Jesus actively fulfilled God’s positive commandments on our behalf by serving God and not sinning against God’s commandments.
 Jesus also passively fulfilled redemptive obedience to the Father by permitting or allowing himself to be put to death in our stead.
 It cannot be said that Christ’s passive obedience to the Father was one of inactivity, detachment and apathy.
-The passage in 1 Corinthians 7:12-16 indicates both active and passive consent to live with as well.
+Paul’s choice of words in 1 Corinthians 7:12-16 indicate both active and passive consent to live with as well.

-Paul has laid out the conditions of this consent and they are about to be reviewed; nevertheless, Paul’s new doctrine on divorce for the unequally yoked believer in the Christian era should be coming into view for the reader.
+Paul has laid out the conditions (outcomes) of this consent and they are about to be reviewed; nevertheless, Paul’s new doctrine on divorce for the unequally yoked believer in the Christian era should be coming into view for the reader.
 If the unbelieving spouse will not positively consent to this harmonious, distinctly Christian union, then the believer “is not under bondage in such cases.”
 What kind of bondage could Paul possibly be referring to if not this unequally yoked marriage?
 And if the believer is not under bondage to their unequally yoked marriage, then divorce is the correct action.
-Remarriage only to a believer is then allowed.
+Remaining single or remarriage, in the Lord, is then allowed.

 Can a Christian divorce their unbelieving spouse?
 Yes, if he/she fails to give his/her consent as Paul lays it out so incontrovertibly in this text.
 Note: It is the believing spouse who is not under bondage to the old marriage covenant if consent to God’s conditions are unacceptable to the unbelieving spouse.
 In other words, God provides no option for either married partner to stay in the relationship if the unbelieving spouse refuses consent to God’s conditions, which are found in the immediate context and will be shown shortly.
 The unbelieving partner can consent to God’s condition(s) or he/she can fail to consent and become divorced from the believer.

 The believing partner can expect a harmonious Christian marriage partner because the unbelieving spouse has successfully consented to Paul’s condition, or they must separate themselves from the marriage all together because the unbeliever has refused consent.
 The believing spouse must follow and obey God’s Word here and actively pursue divorce if the unbelieving spouse fails to consent because the unbeliever is unlikely to obey God by leaving when their own failure to consent takes place.
-They, in essence, become a squatter that does not belong–expecting them to vacate their position is foolish.
-In obedience to God’s command the believing spouse must evict (divorce) the unbelieving spouse for failure to consent to live with.
+They, essentially, become a squatter that does not belong–expecting them to vacate their position is foolish as they are a slave to sin.
+They often relish disrupting the life of the believing spouse, or they too are miserable in the unequally yoked marriage and will be better off divorced and free to marry a fellow unbeliever.
+In obedience to God’s command, as written by the apostle Paul, the believing spouse must divorce the unbelieving spouse for failure to consent to live with.

 The Greek word σᴜνεᴜɗoҡεῑ is translated into English as ‘consents’.
 The prefix σᴜν is a marker of accompaniment and association.
 The word σᴜνεᴜɗoҡεῑ means to join in approval or agreement with consent to or in harmony with the person to whom one is joining.
 What has taken place in an unequally yoked marriage is that God has taken a married couple and removed one of the two people from death to life, from darkness to light, and the unbelieving partner must then consent to God’s terms (as Paul lays them out for the first and only time) by approving and agreeing with the new life of their believing spouse bringing harmony and peace into the marriage.